-• The branch gateways and IP endpoints that are directly connected to the Processor Ethernet of the main server reregister to the Processor Ethernet on the survivable core or survivable remote server.
-See IP device with Processor Ethernet on page 78.
+In the event of failure of a main server, the branch gateways and IP endpoints that are directly connected to the Processor Ethernet of the main server reregister to the Processor Ethernet on the survivable core or survivable remote server.
+See IP device with Processor Ethernet on page 69.